Risks & complications of wearing a dental bridge

-One of the most invasive and serious-in-consequences dental treatments in my eyes since in order to bridge a missing tooth, the adjacent possibly perfectly healthy teeth must be reduced (filed down) to mere stubs.
-So in case you ever wanted to forego the bridge and "go in the buff", you are left not only with one (or more) missing tooth/teeth (your previous gap) but with a gap plus two or more tiny stubs (and which are likely to not survive in the long term due to pulp and other damage they have sustained).
+So in case you ever wanted to forego the bridge and "go in the buff", you are left not only with one (or more) missing tooth/teeth (your previous gap) but with a gap plus two or more tiny stubs (and which are likely not to survive in the longer (or even shorter) term due to pulp and other serious damage they have sustained - I speak from painful personal experience).

 So here is a concise (not necessarily exhaustive) list of "risks and side effects" associated with dental bridge placement.